Neofonie/hazelcast-consul-discovery/README.md

 # Hazelcast - Consul Node Discovery

 The plugin for Hazelcast fetches nodes belonging to a given service from the Consul server.

-Currently it has been implemented against https://github.com/hazelcast-incubator/hazelcast-discovery-spi.
+**Currently works from Hazelcast 3.6-EA !**

 In order to get this plugin running, you must place the JAR on the classpath along with this above build of Hazelcast.
 Then you must alter the cluster.xml like this: